apache/echarts-doc/en/tutorial/media-query.md

 };
 ```

-In the exemplary framework, `baseOption` and every option in `media` is『atom option』, namely normal option that includes all components and series definition. `baseOption` must be used, besides when certain `query` is met, corresponding option will be merged by using chart.mergeOption().
+In the above example, `baseOption` and every option in `media` are all *simple options*, which are regular options containing components and series. `baseOption` is always be used, while options of every will be merged with `chart.mergeOption()` when given `query` condition is satisfied with.

 **query: **

-Each `query` is like this to some extend:
+A `query` is in the following format:

 ```javascript
 {